 - In a bowl, mix together the cheddar cheese and cream cheese.
 Fold in the cranberry sauce and fresh cranberries.
-Transfer to an oven-safe baking dish and bake on a baking sheet on the middle rack for 30 minutes or until heated through and bubbly.
+Lightly coat an oven-safe baking dish with non-stick spray and add the dip.
+Bake on a baking sheet on the middle rack for 18-23 minutes or until heated through and bubbly.

-- While the dip is cooking, slice the baguette on a diagonal and arrange the slices in one layer on a baking sheet.
+- While the dip is baking, slice the baguette on a diagonal and arrange the slices in a single layer on a baking sheet.
 Brush tops of slices with olive oil.

-- After the dip is done baking, switch the oven to broil (high).
+- After the dip is done baking, switch the oven to broil.
 Sprinkle the reserved cheddar on top of the dip; broil the dip and the prepared baguette slices for 1-2 minutes or until lightly brown and toasted.
 (Keep an eye on both as they burn easily).

 - Add all the ingredients to a medium saucepan.

 - Cook over medium-low heat, partially covered, stirring occasionally, until the sugar dissolves and the cranberries burst, about 15-20 minutes.

 © Little Broken.
 All images and content are copyright protected.
 Please do not use my images without prior permission or claim my work as your own.
 Feel free to Pin, Tweet, Facebook and share away with a link back to the recipe post.
 If you want to republish this recipe, please re-write the recipe in your own words and link back to this recipe.